davidbowland/form-submit/README.md

 * `formSubmit.validation.isTimestamp(<value>, [format], [generalSeparators])`
    ex: `formSubmit.validation.isTimestamp('01/01/2001 08:00:00.000000')` or `formSubmit.validation.isTimestamp('01/01/2001', 'mm/dd/yyyy')`
    * Returns true if the value matches the time stamp format (default: `mm/dd/yyyy HH:MM:SS.MS`), otherwise returns false
-   General separator argument should be true if non-digits in the format string should be ignored.
-Format string allows the following placeholders, which are case-sensitive:
+   * General separator argument should be true if non-digits in the format string should be ignored
+   * Format string allows the following placeholders, which are case-sensitive:
       * `m` - Month, either one or two digits
       * `mm` - Month, exactly two digits
       * `d` - Day, either one or two digits